0x3639/docs/docs/developer/consensus.md

 • In this placeholder dPoS model, block rewards and delegation rewards are calculated at the end of each block (and more comprehensively per epoch).
 • The logic in ‹vm/embedded/implementation/pillars.go› shows how the system calculates:
-  - DelegationReward: Proportional to how many blocks that pillar produced, how many blocks it was expected to produce, and how much stake is delegated.
+  - `DelegationReward`: Proportional to how many blocks that pillar produced, how many blocks it was expected to produce, and how much stake is delegated.
-  - BlockReward: Tied to the actual number of blocks produced.
+  - `BlockReward`: Tied to the actual number of blocks produced.
 • Because `RandCount` may allow “non-top” pillars to appear in the schedule, these pillars can sometimes produce blocks and thus earn rewards, even if they do not rank in the top `NodeCount`.

 In short, only pillars that produce blocks receive direct block-production rewards.
 However, the higher your stake (and hence ranking), the more often you are selected—meaning more opportunities to produce and earn.
 If you are outside the top tier, the random subset might still provide an occasional opportunity to produce blocks and collect rewards.